Drangarnir sea arch

 There has been mandatory COVID-19 testing at the borders.
 There has been self-isolation for travellers until they have received a negative COVID-19 result on day two after arrival.
 All these recommendations are over and out.

-If you should want to take a test in the Faroe Islands, then contact Thetis.
-They have a test centre in the capital, Tórshavn.
+If you should want to take a test in the Faroe Islands, then contact the national hospital in the Faroe Islands.
+They will guide you to a test centre in the capital, Tórshavn.
 You can also buy at-home test kits at all grocery stores all across the island group.

 What is the Vaccination Status in the Faroe Islands?